 There has been a significant number of payments made to FQHC providers throughout the course of the PI Program.
-To date, there have been 42 total payments made to FQHC facilities with an overall amount paid of \$15,533,750.
+Incentive payments made to FQHCs through 2019 total \$16,991,500.

 The PI Program has made additional data available, primarily Syndromic Surveillance and electronic lab reporting (ELR) data by hospitals.
 Prior to the program, participation was inconsistent.
 With hospitals adopting CEHRTs, the submitted data has improved in both quantity and quality.